 Divorces can be tricky when it comes to dividing assets.
 Having a business can add another layer of difficulty.
 Your business may be a source of family income or an asset.
 To avoid losing the business, you need to determine what it is and its value.

-At Diamond Divorce Law, we have experience helping Illinois couples through a wide variety of family law issues, including divorce.
-This blog will discuss the ways that you can protect your family business during a divorce in Illinois.
+At Diamond Legal, we have experience helping Illinois couples through a wide variety of family law issues, including divorce.
+This article will discuss the ways that you can protect your family business during a divorce in Illinois.

 Is the Business Marital Property?